browserengineering/book/book/text.md

 [^why-obsolete]: In your web design projects, use the CSS `font-size`
     property to change text size instead of `<big>` and `<small>`.
-But since we haven't [implemented CSS](styles.html) for our browser, we're stuck using them here.
+But since we haven't yet implemented CSS for our browser (see [Chapter 6](styles.md)), we're stuck using them here.

 Our experience with font styles and weights suggests a simple approach that customizes the `size` field in `Layout`.
 It starts out as: